charlesnathansmith/pwcrack/README.md

 # pwcrack
-This program demonstrates a flaw in a password encryption method used by a commercial product
+This program demonstrates a flaw in a password encryption method found while reverse engineering a commercial product

 pwencrypt.h contains the original routine as reverse engineered from the product binary